 The Roman senator and historian Publius Cornelius Tacitus (55-120) held the highest political offices under several emperors.
-From the year 88 he was praetor, from 97 consul and from 112 governor of the province of Asia.
+From 88 he was praetor, from 97 consul and from 112 governor of the province of Asia.
 He was considered one of the most important orators of his time; his oratory was stylistically oriented towards Cicero (curiously, Tacitus means "the silent one").
-Tacitus devoted himself to the maxim "sine ira et studio" (Latin "without anger and zeal" = to praise no one too much and hate no one).
-It should be noted, however, that he often did not adhere to this principle and took sides.
-He wrote an extensive work on cultural history, but only dared to publish his writings after the death of the dictatorial Emperor Domitian (51-96).
+Tacitus was committed to the maxim "sine ira et studio" (Latin for "without anger and zeal" = praise no one too much and hate no one), but often did not adhere to this principle and took sides.
+He wrote an extensive work of cultural history, but only dared to publish his writings after the death of the dictatorial Emperor Domitian (51-96).
 For he basically rejected the monarchy and repeatedly lamented the loss of senatorial freedom.